rdfostrich/article-swj2020-cobra/content/solution.md

 In the context of this work,
-OSTRICH is an example that follows the unidirectional forward aggregated delta chain approach, while RCS follows the unidirectional reverse non-aggregated delta chain approach.
+OSTRICH is an example that follows the unidirectional forward aggregated delta chain approach, while [RCS](cite:cites rcs) (non-RDF-based) follows the unidirectional reverse non-aggregated delta chain approach.
 In this work, we will make use of the bidirectional aggregated delta chain approach, which we will explain in the next section.